 +61 3 9808 5812

-We look forward to working with your daughter to encourage, inspire and help her realise her excellence as she prepares to take her place as a modern woman in tomorrow’s world.
+We are excited to work with your daughter to encourage, inspire, and support her as she prepares to take her place as a modern woman in tomorrow's world.

 Haileybury College - Primary School Melbourne, Victoria